x-cellent/kubernetes-cluster-demo/README.md

 ]
 ```

-Afterwards, add the (NS) records with your dns provider.
+Afterwards, add the (NS) records to your dns provider you purchased the parent domain with.

-For more information, take a look at [aws and dns configuration](https://kops.sigs.k8s.io/getting_started/aws/) and https://aws.amazon.com/blogs/compute/kubernetes-clusters-aws-kops/.
+For more information, take a look at some useful resources such as: [aws and dns configuration](https://kops.sigs.k8s.io/getting_started/aws/) and [AWS using KOPS](https://aws.amazon.com/blogs/compute/kubernetes-clusters-aws-kops/).

 - Make sure to export your amazon credentials
 ```